 Your first backup will start.
-This one will take at least an hour, so you can safely do something else meanwhile.
+This one will take at least an hour, so you might want to do something else meanwhile.
 The following daily backups will copy only changed and added files, so they will normally take just around 20 minutes.
-Once a week or two, a full backup will be refreshed, and this will take about an hour or more again.
+Once a week or two, a full system image backup will be refreshed, and this will take about an hour or more again.

-Each time a scheduled backup is in progress, you will see a black clock mark on the Action Center icon in Taskbar Notification area.
+Each time a scheduled backup is in progress, you will see a black clock mark on the Action Center icon in Taskbar Notification area in Windows 7 and 8.
 Do not restart or shut down your computer until the clock mark disappears - wait until backup is complete!

-After your first backup is complete, Windows will offer to create a bootable system repair disc on a CD or USB (the latter is available in Windows 8 only).
-This CD or USB includes both repair and restore tools (excluding a screwdriver ) and it might come in handy when Windows will not start or you want to restore a system image.
-You can read more about repairing Windows 7 or 8 in the Troubleshooting Windows section.
+After your first backup is complete, Windows will offer to create a bootable system repair disc on a CD/DVD or USB (the latter is available in Windows 8 and 10 only).
+This recovery media includes repair and restore tools that might come in handy when Windows will not start or you want to restore a system image.
+You can read more about repairing Windows 7, 8 and 10 in the Troubleshooting Windows section.

 I suggest clicking Yes here.

-If you want to select a different time for backups or change what and where is being backed up, click Change settings in Backup and Restore window, Schedule section.
+If you want to change when, what and where to is being backed up, click Change settings in Backup and Restore window, Schedule section.
 This process is exactly the same as while setting up a new backup: for example, changing backup target drive can be done in step 1.

-Do not forget you've done that - no backups, no restore options later!
+Do not forget you've done that: no automatic backups means no or less restore options later!

-To turn schedule back on, click Turn on schedule.
+To re-enable automatic backups, click Turn on schedule.

-Windows 7 and 8 Backup manages disk space on the dedicated hard disk or USB flash drive itself - if free space falls below requirements for a new backup, an older incremental backup will be deleted automatically.
-One full system image will always be retained, though.
+Backup and Restore in Windows 7, 8 and 10 normally manages disk space on the dedicated hard disk or USB flash drive itself - if free space falls below requirements for a new backup, an older incremental backup will be deleted automatically.
+The latest successful System Image Backup will always be retained, though.

 In the Space usage summary section, you can see how much disk space currently available backups consume.
 I never recommend messing with System Images - you do want to restore a working Windows.